 If routine testing indicates that you have a refractive error, conventional treatment calls for wearing corrective glasses or contact lenses.
-Almost 60% of the population wears corrective lenses, and that number increases markedly after the age of 65.
+Over 150 million people in the US wear corrective lenses.
 In many cases, surgical correction of refractive errors is possible using modern surgical techniques such as LASIK.

 Conventional treatment for disorders such as nearsightedness, farsightedness, and astigmatism typically relies on corrective prescription lenses.
 Disorders such as cataracts, glaucoma, macular degeneration, and retinal detachment require advanced medical and surgical treatments.
 Enormous progress in eye surgery has been made over the past few decades.
 Many people with eye problems previously felt to be untreatable now enjoy improved eyesight and an improved quality of life.
 This applies to individuals of every age -- infants to senior citizens!

 To treat nearsightedness, your eye doctor will usually prescribe lenses to focus visual images correctly on the retina.
 Depending on the specifics of your eye exam, you may have a choice between wearing conventional eyeglasses and contact lenses.